ahmedkaludi/pwa-for-wp/readme.md

 == Changelog ==
 = 1.7.13 (15 MAY 2020) =
-Improvement   : pwa-amp-sw.html is able to view in the google anlytics #389 Improvement   : Update the user experience of premium features tab contents on pro extension exists #378 Improvement   : Improved performance #354
+Improvement   : pwa-amp-sw.html is able to view in the Google analytics #389 Improvement   : Update the user experience of premium features tab contents on pro extension exists #378 Improvement   : Improved performance #354
 Improvement   : App Icon should be load in last. #362